 How to Manage COPD Mucus

 - Consider medications.
 Your doctor may recommend guaifenesin.
 This medication, which comes in either liquid form or pill form, is a type of expectorant.
-That means it helps you to cough up and get rid of mucus by thinning the thickness of your mucus.
+That means it helps you to cough up and get rid of mucus by thinning your mucus.
 Your doctor may also suggest anticholinergics, which are a group of drugs that may help to reduce how much mucus your body makes.

 - Change your posture.
 Maintaining a more upright posture can help your lungs to cough more effectively.
 When you go to bed, you may also consider using a pillow to elevate your head, which may make coughing easier and may also make breathing easier.